IsaaacLim/42cursus_06_Inception/README.md

 **VM**
 1. Create 2 physical volumes, one for `MariaDB`, one for `WordPress`
 2. The .`yml` file will bind mount these repo to the respective services
+3. Do something with `bind mount` or `volume` to store data

+## Notes
+1. Docker container are `ephemeral`.
+Hence, data in the docker container are destroyed at the end of the cycle. [article](https://medium.com/@maannniii/why-are-docker-containers-ephemeral-169c99d77455)